-MANY milestones are being marked in the 78th Masters.
+Milestones are being marked for the 78th Masters

 It’s 80 years, for instance, since Horton Smith won the first Augusta National Invitational tournament.
 It was also ten years ago that Phil Mickelson made his Masters breakthrough - the first of three victories here.